 If you send a cease-and-desist letter and the infringement continues with no change, your attorney may recommend that you move into the litigation phase.
 If this does happen, it will be important to document all evidence of the infringement, your requests for the infringement to cease and desist, and any other information that pertains to your ownership of the trademark.

 The idea of spending hours upon hours monitoring for potential trademark infringement is daunting for many business owners and trademark owners.
+Working with an experienced trademark attorney can alleviate this burden, ensuring that your basic trademark protections are actively enforced.
 If you fall into this group, hiring a trademark attorney to help with monitoring, detection, and enforcement may be a good option for you.

 With the explosion of Internet-based business and international trade, protecting your brand is more important (and more difficult) than ever before.
 It’s important that you create a protection plan that fits your company, will grow with it as it expands, and can effectively protect your brand from predatory attacks and misguided adulation.
 But there’s no one-size-fits-all solution.
 You need to sit down with an expert to make sure you check all the boxes in order to create a plan for your business.

 At The Law Office of Xavier Morales, we offer a comprehensive suite of trademark related legal services.
-If you need help, please don’t hesitate to get in touch today.
+If you need help navigating the complexities of trademark law or require legal advice on how to protect and enforce your trademark rights, please don’t hesitate to get in touch today.